TechBridgeWorld/TechCafeGames/README.md

 ----------------------------------------------------------------------------
 Brain Race:
 - Clone repository
+- In your cloned folder, run 'npm install' to install all necessary dependencies
 - In a separate terminal window, run mongoDB. (use ‘./mongod’ in your mongodb/bin folder)
 - Open a terminal window, navigate to the Brain Race folder, and use ‘node server.js’